 When you need to clean the plug and electric cord, do that using a soft kitchen wet sponge.
 Make sure that the sponge is not too wet to avoid soaking the plug with too much water.
 If your cord is too greasy, add a drop of detergent to the sponge and rub the cord gently to remove any sticking grease from it.

 When cleaning the plug you would want to keep it away from water as much as possible.
 The part that goes into the socket should not be as dirty as the outer part, but if it is, take your time with cleaning as you should not use so much water with it.
 Use a wet toothbrush to clean it and immediately dry it.

 This appliance is easy to clean but there are some things regarding the cleaning that you should bear in mind.
 The electric skillet should be cleaned immediately after use.
 Do not let the food leftovers stay for too long in the pan as they will be hard to remove afterward.

 The first thing to remember is not to allow it to come in contact with water.
-The inside of the skillet is safe but the outer part has a lot of openings that lead the way to electronics that can be damaged when in contact with water.
+The inside of the skillet is safe but the outer part has a lot of openings that lead the way to electronics that can be damaged by water.

 The outer part can be a bit tricky to clean because of possible contact with water.
 The outside cleaning needs patience because you can only use a wet soft dish sponge to remove the grease stuck onto the outer surface of the skillet.
-Make sure to have a dry cloth handy to remove any excess water dripping around.
+Prepare a dry cloth to remove any excess water dripping around.

-Rinse the inside of the with a lot of warm water.
+Rinse the plate carefully with warm water.
 Make sure to be careful when rinsing to prevent the spilling of water on the electric parts of the skillet.
-After cleaning inside and outside of the skillet, dry it with a soft dishcloth or paper towel and store it for next use.
+After cleaning the inside and outside of the skillet, dry it with a soft dishcloth or paper towel and store it for the next use.